Correlation Between Filter Vision and G Capital

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Filter Vision Public are ranked lower than 4 (%) of all global equities and portfolios over the last 90 days.
-Despite quite conflicting fundamental indicators, Filter Vision may actually be approaching a critical reversion point that can send shares even higher in August 2025.
+Compared to the overall equity markets, risk-adjusted returns on investments in Filter Vision Public are ranked lower than 1 (%) of all global equities and portfolios over the last 90 days.
+Despite quite persistent fundamental indicators, Filter Vision is not utilizing all of its potentials.
+The current stock price mess, may contribute to short-term losses for the institutional investors.

 G Capital Public